In2PrimateBrains/CommonLocalizerMetadataTemplates/README.md

 NOTE: This repository is a work in progress.

-The recommended way to view this repository and templates is through the hosted GitHub pages.
+The recommended way to view this repository and templates is through the hosted GitHub pages at https://in2primatebrains.github.io/CommonLocalizerMetadataTemplates/

 ## Common Localizer Protocols